We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It is the curved part at the top of the hop that sits close to the skin and forms the wing-like part of the pelvis on which a person will sometimes rest their hands.
+The iliac crest is the curved part at the top of the hip.
+It forms the wing-like part of the pelvis on which a person will sometimes rest their hands.

 The hip bone or bony pelvis provides strength, stability, and support for the spine and organs.
-It is made up of three bones, including the ilium, ischium, and pubis.
+It comprises three bones, including the ilium, ischium, and pubis.

 The iliac crest is the most prominent part of the ilium, the largest of the three big bones.

-As well as dividing the pelvis and the abdomen, the iliac crest is connected to many important muscles.
+In addition to dividing the pelvis and the abdomen, the iliac crest connects to many important muscles.
 These muscles include:

-There are a number of causes of iliac crest pain.
+There are several causes of iliac crest pain.
 These can include:

 Strong core muscles are needed to support the joints and to move properly.
-If the abdominal muscles or lower back muscles are weak, hip pain can occur.
+Hip pain can occur if the abdominal muscles or lower back muscles are weak.

-The iliac crest can be damaged during a trauma, such as a fall or a car accident.
-This can result in muscle pulling away from the bone, causing tenderness and pain in the hip area, and sometimes in the lower back.
+Trauma can damage the iliac crest, such as a fall or car accident.
+This can result in muscle pulling away from the bone, causing tenderness and pain in the hip area and sometimes in the lower back.

 Sacroiliac joint dysfunction

-This joint, which is in the pelvis and connects the iliac to the lower part of the spine, can be damaged by arthritis, aging, or exercise, such as jogging, can all damage the sacroiliac joint.
+This joint sits in the pelvis and connects the iliac to the lower part of the spine.
+Arthritis, aging, or exercise, such as jogging, can all damage the sacroiliac joint.

-People may also feel numbness, tingling, or weakness in their leg.
-The symptoms may get worse when sitting, sleeping, or walking up and down stairs.
+People may also feel numbness, tingling, or weakness in their legs.
+The symptoms may worsen when sitting, sleeping, or walking up and downstairs.

-Ilium apophysitis occurs in children and adolescents, is caused by overuse, and results in a dull pain at the front of the hip.
-The area can sometimes be swollen, is usually tender, and the pain tends to get worse with activity.
+Ilium apophysitis occurs in children and adolescents.
+Overuse causes the condition and results in a dull pain in the front of the hip.
+The area can sometimes swell and is usually tender, and the pain tends to worsen with activity.

 Common symptoms of iliolumbar syndrome include persistent bouts of severe pain in the lower back that can spread to the hip and groin.
 This pain may get worse when a person bends or twists.